Citrix Cloud Overview

 - Advanced Concepts

-Citrix Smart Tools (formerly Citrix Lifecycle Management) includes the following services to help enterprises and cloud service providers deploy and manage Citrix apps on hypervisors and public and private platforms:
+Citrix Smart Tools includes the following features to help enterprises and cloud service providers deploy and manage Citrix apps on hypervisors and public and private platforms:

-- Smart Scale: Control Delivery Group scaling in your Delivery Site and associated resource usage costs.
+- Smart Scale: Control Delivery Group scaling in your Site and associated resource usage costs.

 For the full set of documentation on this service, go to https://docs.citrix.com/en-us/smart-tools/.